FMJansen/fmjansen.com/_posts/2022-02-21-accessibility-design-strategies.md

 ---

 Over the past few years, I’ve learned things about accessibility.
 How to [make specific components](https://inclusive-components.design/), or check colour contrast.
 There’s a lot of very specific information, especially for developers.
 Or articles on the very basics: what disabilities and accessibility are.
-Or, even more common, rewordings of the [WCAG](#Guidelines).
+Or, even more common, paraphrasings of the [WCAG](#Guidelines).
 But how do you work towards an accessible product?
 How should you change your design process?
 Or: how do you get started with accessibility as a designer?

 I’ve read one article on [guidelines and key principles](https://www.ramotion.com/blog/accessibility-in-ux-design/) and [one with three approaches](https://www.a11yproject.com/posts/starting-a-design-with-accessibility/).
 Expanding on that, I’ve got some ideas on approaches for web design.
 That means a lot will translate to app design and other digital formats, too.
 It also means, however, that it’s not a tried and true methodology.
 Rather, you should see this as a note-to-self.
 A reminder of what I think might work, so I can try it out and check if it does.